 The General Plan includes two complimentary policies requiring that new wineries, "...be designed to convey their permanence and attractiveness."
 (General Plan Agricultural Preservation and Land Use Policy AG/LU-10 and General Plan Community Character Policy CC-2).
-The proposed winery, to the extent that it will be publicly visible, will convey permanence and attractiveness.
+The proposed winery, to the extent that it will be publicly visible, will convey permanence and attractiveness, incorporating a "living wall" of vines on the exterior of the winery buildings.